briandowns/fips_dockerfiles/README.md

 Issues:

 * Traefik - We would need to upstream a patch to Traefik that would allow additional build parameters to be passed.
 They are currently locking in the process to not allow CGO.
+WE DON'T NEED THIS CURRENTLY.